FraserThompson/dunedinsound.com/src/content/artists/they_were_a_loner/index.md

 ---
-title: 'They Were a Loner'
+title: They Were a Loner
-permalink: /artists/they_were_a_loner/
-layout: band
-parent: Artists
 ---